List of Jewelpet Twinkle characters: Main characters

 Ruby and Labra's human partner and the series's main protagonist, she is the younger sister of Monica Sakura.
 12-years old (13 after episode 17), Akari hails from Hayama, Kanagawa Prefecture in Japan who studies in Winston Academy.
 She is an aspiring manga artist who is shy but very bright and gentle.
-However she's always been out-shunned by her older sister's popularity and status of being an Teen Idol and Student Council President.
+However she's always been out-shunned by her older sister's popularity and status of being a Teen Idol and Student Council President.
 She accidentally met Ruby on her first day of school but later formed as she realizes that the feelings of her heart matches Ruby and becoming partners.
 When she became a beginner magician in Jewel Land's Magic Academy, she met up with other people in where she decides to join the Jewel Star Grand Prix. and make her wish come true.
 Akari also has a crush on Yuma Jinnai, a member of the school's basketball team, finding out later that he's related to the Battest.

 Akari's Magical Outfit is themed in Pink and magic skills were considered as weak.
 But as the series progresses, she starts to master powerful spells and meeting up new friends and rivals along the way.
 As of the OVA, she is now the current holder of the title "Jewel Star" and now Yuma's Girlfriend and ascended to Junior High in Winston Academy alongside Yuma and Alma.